-A promotional brochure, an annual report, sales literature, a menu — whatever communicates the right message at the right time.
-Depending on scope and page-count, a different designer might be recommended for these items.
+A promotional brochure, an annual report, sales literature, a menu — whatever gets the right message across at the right time.
+Depending on scope and page-count, a different designer might be recommended.

 A store-front, an office reception, a billboard, from 2ft to 20ft tall, wherever it appears, signage should identify, advertise, and tell a story.

-Basically, anything disposable and used for a limited time, such as paper cups, tote bags, pens or pencils.
+Anything disposable and used for a limited time (paper cups, tote bags, pens, pencils, etc.).

 For specific requirements or any questions, please ask.